Get to know how to use and manage Control center that is a starting panel of all platform

 You can also Remove any of Workspaces by clicking the “Trash” icon on the right side from Workspace name (icon appears while hovering the name).

-In order to use our terminal, you need to have at least one active connection.
 The list of active connections can be seen on Control center in Favorite connections block.
 By default, you will see several items here, each representing one of the available connections.
 The Connection manager screen will be opened by clicking any of items in Favorite connections block.

 In order to show some connection on this bar, you need to click a “Star” icon at the right side of connection name in Connections manager panel.
 Click once more, and the connection will be removed from Favorites bar.